 Again, the Gallup data (corroborated by many other publications) provides guidance.
 Workers who associate with a organizational purpose, larger than their own self interests head the class of the fortunate 30%.
 It seems these individuals view Monday mornings as more of a team gathering and less of a time to punch the clock.
 Moreover, one’s attachment to a organizational purpose breeds loyalty and creates the desire to not let others down by underperforming in your role.
 That’s engaging!
 If we could drive those attitudes deeper into our working society we could flip the percentages and move toward 70% of American workers feeling engaged.
 Who knows, perhaps one day we could even celebrate “Fulfillment Day” rather than “Labor Day!”

 How then do leaders create a culture that attaches workers to a shared purpose, breeding a sense of loyalty and team?
-Fusion Leadership Unleashing The Movement of Monday Morning Enthusiasts attempts to provide this provide these answers.
+Fusion Leadership Unleashing The Movement of Monday Morning Enthusiasts attempts to provide these answers.
 As the title implies, Fusion Leaders seek to “fuse” workers together around the organization’s purpose, offering workers the alternative of connecting to something larger than any one individual.
 Eight nationally recognized leaders known for their success in building remarkable organizations on the foundation of engaged-employees, share practical, every-day stories that inform the Fusion Leadership journey.

 Simply put, Fusion Leaders are those who place their selfish ego needs and their organization’s collective ego needs on the same level of importance.
 They are self-aware enough to understand that working for the greater good of an organization (the collective ego) actually benefits them (the selfish ego).